inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ## Removing minor outliers with DBSCAN

-After KDE has removed all major clusters of outliers, we call DBSCAN to remove the individual outliers, outliers that are isolated from other data points.
+After KDE has removed all major clusters of outliers, **we call DBSCAN to remove the individual outliers**, outliers that are isolated from other data points.

 ## DBSCAN stands for Density-based spatial clustering of applications with noise